 Mac’s involvement with AACSB accreditation started in 1982 when Radford University was contemplating entering the accreditation process.
 It continued at Mississippi State and accelerated when he arrived at WPI.
 Since 1995, he has attended many AACSB conferences and seminars, served as a speaker many times long before AACSB started keeping track of such activity, and served as chair or co-chair of two affinity groups.
 In addition to the many accreditation visits he has served on and chaired, Mac served on the AACSB Continuous Improvement Review Committee for five years, including as chair in 2016-18, and as a member of AACSB’s Committee on Accreditation Policy, 2015-18.
 He is presently in his third year on the AACSB Board of Directors and is a member of the Finance & Investment Committee and previously served on the Nominating Committee.

-For many years, Dean Banks served on the Board of Directors of the Society for Advancement of Management, including serving as that organization’s international president.
-He was chair of the Entrepreneurship Division of the Academy of Management and chair of the American Society for Engineering Education’s Entrepreneurship and Innovation Division.
+For many years Mac served on the Board of Directors of the Society for Advancement of Management, including serving as that organization’s international president.
+He was director of Placement Services for the Academy of Management, chair of the Entrepreneurship Division of the Academy of Management and chair of the American Society for Engineering Education’s Entrepreneurship and Innovation Division.